 Proper tire repair is an essential component of tire life cycle management.
-Utilizing a proper tire repair program from TECH can help to prolong the life of the tire casing by installing a permanent, worry-free repair.
-With experience in tire repair manufacturing dating back to 1939, TECH is dedicated to providing the highest quality tire repairs in the market.
-TECH repair units have been manufactured and tested to meet or exceed all industry requirements of new tires.
-You can be assured that when a tire is properly repaired with a TECH repair unit, it will be as safe as a new tire.
+Utilizing a proper tire repair program from MOR can help to prolong the life of the tire casing by installing a permanent, worry-free repair.
+MOR repair units have been manufactured and tested to meet or exceed all industry requirements of new tires.
+You can be assured that when a tire is properly repaired with a MOR repair unit, it will be as safe as a new tire.

 When tires are repaired properly, the tire's usable life is extended.
 This saves the owner of the tire money and reduces waste.
 If a tire is repaired improperly, it can result in an unsafe condition for both the technician installing the tire on the wheel and then the vehicle, and also for the driver of the vehicle.
-Improper repairs can lead to further loss of air pressure when the tire is in service, which can result in premature tire failure, causing an accident which could lead to serious injuries or even deaths.
+Improper repairs can lead to further loss of air pressure when the tire is in service, which can result in premature tire failure.
+Avoid potential causes of accidents by installing repairs properly.
 Improper repairs can also lead to frustration for the owner of the tire by having to get the repair reworked, which can be costly, or having to repeatedly add air to the tire due to a slow leak.
 These improperly repaired tires typically have a shorter life span, which can lead to more frequent tire replacement, higher fuel costs and more tires going into landfills.

-Throughout this training program, the user will learn about the construction of the tires being worked on, the industry standards for proper tire repair, and the different methods of properly repairing puncture injuries in tires.
+Throughout this training program, the user will learn about the construction of the tires being worked on, the industry standards for proper tire repair, and the different methods of properly repairing crown puncture injuries in tires.